AliBgisrs/Export-Big-database-to-CSV/README.md

 # Export-Big-database-to-CSV

-This tool export big database into a csv file
+This tool exports big database into a csv file

 Project Title